If you want to go somewhere, it is best to find someone who has already been there. - Robert Kiyosaki

 Putting it All Together

-- Social Media - Social media includes Facebook, Twitter, and LinkedIn.
-Join the WGU LinkedIn group to connect with other WGU students, alumni, and employers and make sure to follow WGU Career & Professional Development on Twitter @Owls2Work.
+Social Media - Social media includes Facebook, Twitter, and LinkedIn.
+Join the WGU - Western Governors University Alumni & Students group on LinkedIn to connect with other WGU students, alumni, and employers and make sure to follow WGU Career & Professional Development on Twitter @Owls2Work.